tonymajestro/smart-scrolloff.nvim/README.md

 # smart-scrolloff.nvim
-Dynamically adjusts the [scrolloff](https://neovim.io/doc/user/options.html#'scrolloff') setting when resizing your Neovim window.
-The smart-scrolloff plugin lets you specify a percentage instead of a static value for scrolloff so that your scrolling experience is consistent across screens of different sizes or resolutions.
+Smart scroll is a plugin that enables you to control the [scrolloff](https://neovim.io/doc/user/options.html#'scrolloff') setting using percentages instead of static line numbers.
+This is a more intuitive way to handle scrolling, especially as you move between laptops, monitors, and resized windows and font sizes.
+Smart scrolloff will always keep your scrolling experience consistent.

 ## Installation
 The easiest way to install smart-scrolloff is with lazy.nvim: